redzuan86/epg/README.md

   - Now using SiteIni by aa6my ([See here](https://github.com/weareblahs/epg/issues/2#issuecomment-841613022)), most of the channels that returned "String was not recognized as a valid DateTime" are fixed.
 All of the EPG data should be working now.
 - Some channels unavailable on Astro.
   - Fixed: Changed the unavailable WebGrab ID from SD channel ID to HD channel ID.
+- unifi TV EPG only shows these channels
+  - TV1
+  - TV2
+  - FOX Movies
+  - FOX Family Movies
+  - FOX Action Movies
+  - Sky News
+  - Al Jazeera
+  - Other channels will show "Channel Information Not Available".
+I'm investigating into this issue.
+    - Fixed: unifi TV EPG should be back to normal now.

 ## Auto-update bot information
 The auto-update process will run daily.